 Likewise, examine your team's workflows.
 Are there processes that could be improved to remove bottlenecks or stress points?

 Make sure that your team has a pleasant working environment.
 When a workspace is comfortable, your people will feel good about being there.

-Also, make sure that your team members understand the true purpose of their work, and that every person on your team knows how his or her work makes a difference.
-This will both improve motivation, and strengthen your team relationships.
+Also, make sure that your team members understand the true purpose of their work, and that every person on your team knows how their work makes a difference.
+This will both improve motivation and strengthen your team relationships.